abbr/NodeSSPI/README.md

   * perRequestAuth: false|true
       - default to *false*.
 Whether authentication should be performed at per request level or per connection level.
 Per connection level is preferred to reduce overhead.
   * retrieveGroups: false|true
       - default to *false* for performance sake.
 Whether to retrieve groups upon successful authentication.
+See [caveats](#caveats) below.
   * maxLoginAttemptsPerConnection: &lt;number&gt;
       - default to *3*.
 How many login attempts are permitted for this connection.
   * sspiPackagesUsed: &lt;array&gt;